 Introduce the concept of sound with students making their own sound sandwich.

-Ask students, then discuss how the sound is made: the vibrating elastic band bumps against the molecules in the air, which bump each other along.
-This vibration of molecules travels through the air to our ear.
-In our ear the vibration is converted to a signal that is sent to our brain, so we sense the vibration as a sound.
+Help students figure out how the sound is made: the vibration of the elastic band is transmitted to molecules in the air, causing them to vibrate.
+This vibration of molecules travels through the air to our eardrum.
+In our ear the vibration is converted to a nerve signal that is sent to our brain, so we sense the vibration as a sound.

-Model how sound travels with the Sound Vibration Model.
+Use slinky to model how sound vibrations travel: Sound Vibration Model.

-Play a Musical instrument to demonstrate how pitch can be changed by changing the length of a string/tube, which changes the vibration frequency along it.
+Show on a ukelele or other musical instrument how pitch can be changed by changing the length of a string/tube.
 Discuss other instruments that students play and how the pitch changes in them.